rugbyprof/Mwsu-Mobile-Gaming/Assignments/010-AstarRandom.md

 - Easy/Hard difficulty.
 Could affect number of enemies, visibility, how aggressive the enemies are, etc
 - A finite number of charges to break wall tile.
 - After collecting a number of key items, the player goes into a game breaker state and is able to break through walls
+- Have a couple doors that when the player walks through one of them it teleports them to another door

 ## Teams